 Noor Majan and the Critical Language Scholarship Program

-Since 2014, Noor Majan has had the honor of being a host institution for the CLS Program.
-We would like to publically thank American Councils for International Education and the CLS program team for their continued support and commitment to capacity building in Oman.
+Noor Majan has had the privilege of serving as a host institution for the CLS Program since 2014.
+We extend our sincere gratitude to the American Councils for International Education and the CLS program team for their ongoing support and dedication to enhancing capacity building in Oman.
 This collaboration has allowed us to contribute to the program’s mission of equipping students with valuable language skills and fostering cross-cultural understanding.

 Critical Language Scholarship Summer, 2017 Participants